Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling/Project Summary.md

 ------|-------|--------
 Date | Timestamp of donation | 1 Jun 2017 06:33:40 +0800
 Name | Username | LukeHC or Anonymous
-E-mail | email | Test@gmail.com
+E-mail | Email | Test@gmail.com
-Charity |	organization who receives the money | RED CROSS TAIWAN Movement | which fundraising campaign | Help Typhoon Victims Amount | donation amount | SGD 20.00
+Charity | Organization who receives the money | RED CROSS TAIWAN Movement | Fundraising campaign | Help Typhoon Victims Amount | Donation amount | SGD 20.00
-Net Amount | donation amount without payment processing fee	| SGD 19.60
+Net Amount | Donation amount less payment processing fees | SGD 19.60

-Things that need to be fixed:
+Things that needed to be fixed:

 1. Some fields are messed up with redundant text.
-For example "SGD" (which stands for Singapore Dollar)
+For example: "SGD" (which stands for Singapore Dollar)
 2. Data types
 3. Special or test fundraising campaigns are also included

 # First solution with EXCEL

-Excel was the only data analysis tool I knew so it's obviously my only choice then.
-I needed to perform the following steps just to get basic descriptive statistic.
+Excel was the only data analysis tool I knew so it was obviously the only choice.
+I had to perform the following steps just to get the basic descriptive statistics.

-1. Manually merge all monthly transactiontrupdateansaction files
+1. Manually merging all monthly transaction files
-2. Remove redudent text
+2. Removing redundant text
-3. Summarize data with complex array functions
+3. Summarizing data with complex array functions

-I needed to use nested functions like TRIM, LEFT, RIGHT, MID, FIND, Array functions and a bunch of VLOOKUP.
+I built nested functions like TRIM, LEFT, RIGHT, MID, FIND, Array functions and a bunch of VLOOKUP.
 To make things easier I created multiple sheets to clean data in different stages.
-Performance soon became a major headache and I would literally spend the entire afternoon just to update the file.
-I tried to learn VBA to automate the process but it didn't take long for me to realize that I needed a different approach.
+Performance soon became a major headache and I would literally spend the entire afternoon just to update the file with additional monthly data.
+I tried to learn Excel VBA to automate the process but it didn't take long for me to realize that I needed a different approach.

 # Searching for a better solution - SQL

-I took the free courses on Khan Academy - [Hour of SQL](https://www.khanacademy.org/computing/hour-of-code/hour-of-sql).
+I took free courses on Khan Academy - [Hour of SQL](https://www.khanacademy.org/computing/hour-of-code/hour-of-sql).
 I also setup a local MySQL server using MySQL Workbench.
-This was probably the first time I was serious about learning some kind of programming language.
+This was probably the first time I was serious about learning some kind of programming language.(Well, strictly speaking, SQL is not actually a programming language)

 #  Correcting formats